iterative/dvc.org/content/docs/studio/how-it-works.md

 - Using [DVC] and [Git], you will push all your ML experiments to your GitHub, GitLab or Bitbucket repositories.
-- Using Iterative Studio, or using the command line interface (CLI) of [GTO], and possibly [MLEM], you will push all your ML model details to the Git repositories as Git commits and Git tags.
+- Using Iterative Studio, or using [GTO] and possibly [MLEM], you will push information about your ML models as Git commits and tags.
 - Using [DVCLive], you will push live metrics and plots from your Git-committed experiments to Iterative Studio.